Michael's notes on IJ installation

 For installing either or both:

 Unless you have full administrative permissions, do not install in the Programs Files directory or Applications (on Mac).
-Also, recommend do not install on desktop, especially if your computer has a home drive on a network.
+Also, recommend do not install on desktop, especially if your computer has a home drive on a network, unless you specifically want to be able to access from any computer anywhere.

 Recommended: install in your documents folder.
-If you are on a network, make sure this is the local documents folder.
+If you are on a network, make sure this is the local documents folder (unless you specifically want it on the network).

 Installation is just copying a folder containing a bunch of files to your computer.
 It's this simple.
 You can even keep it on a USB key and run it anywhere.